 Switch out your sides

-Traditional sides may not work with a move to gluten-free eating.
+Switch out your sides as traditional sides may not work with a move to gluten-free eating.
 Items like crackers, fruit snacks, and even trail mix can contain gluten.
 When packing a lunch you will have to look at the ingredients to find items that are safe.
 We have found some success thanks to new items put out by some of our favorite brands.
 Here are a few of our favorites.

 - Gluten-Free Oreos – If you want to add a sweet treat to the lunchbox, Oreo has come out with a gluten-free version that is DELICIOUS!!!
 We can’t recommend these enough.